New Jersey Workers’ Compensation Claims

 NJ Workers’ Compensation Benefits

-Your employer may not readily volunteer what benefits you are eligible for, so it is important to get your case evaluated by a skilled workers’ compensation lawyer to make sure you are receiving everything you are entitled to.
+Your employer may not readily volunteer what benefits you are eligible for, so it is important to get your case evaluated by a skilled workers’ compensation lawyer to make sure you are receiving everything you are entitled to after a workplace accident.
 New Jersey workers’ compensation benefits include:

 You may be entitled to coverage for any medical treatment related to your injury that is reasonable, proper, and necessary.
 This includes doctor’s appointments, surgery, physical therapy, and evaluations for your work-related injury.